 What Are the Common Causes of Property Water Damage?

-Many unfortunate scenarios can lead to water damage in your rental property.
+Many unfortunate and emergency scenarios can lead to water damage in your rental property.
 Some of the most common causes of water damage we have seen fall under these categories:

 Flash Flooding from Rain or Other Natural Disaster